xieyuheng/inner/topics/computer-science/database/a-relational-model-of-data-for-large-shared-data-banks.md

-# A Relational Model of Data for Large Shared Data Banks

 ---
+title: A Relational Model of Data for Large Shared Data Banks
-- Author: Edgar Frank Codd,
+author: Edgar Frank Codd
-- Date: 1970
+year: 1970
 ---

-## Access path dependence
+# Access path dependence

 The problem of tree-structured data model,